 - Time pressures.
 Children are living an overly structured lifestyle involving sports teams, indoor play centers, homework, extracurricular activities, etc., that prevent them from simply enjoying free play outdoors.

 - Education trends.
 Unfortunately, outdoor education is not a priority, and recess time and physical education classes are being threatened in many schools.

 How Can You Help?

 We are all struggling to balance a million priorities and to make the best decisions for our family.
 Now that you know how critical it is to our children’s wellbeing for them to spend time outside in nature, you may want to take some steps:

 - Spend more time outside as a family.
 Don’t overthink this.
-Keep your children’s outdoor time unstructured–go for a walk, visit a local park, ride bikes, have a healthy meal in your backyard, garden.
+Keep your children’s outdoor time unstructured–go for a walk, visit a local park, garden, bike ride, or have a healthy meal in your backyard.

 - Plan day trips and vacations based on National Parks or other outdoor experiences.

 - Register your children for outdoor sports and summer camp.